benbebobo149/BrainLib/readme.md

 The components should be put in the components/ and create a directory corresponding to the pages directory.

-ex: ToDoListModal.vue3 will be used in /pages/posts/index.vue, so it will be put in /components/posts/.
+ex: ToDoListModal.vue will be used in /pages/posts/index.vue, so it will be put in /components/posts/.

 ### backend